oodestudios/animatix-pro-docs/docs/core-concepts/graphflow-system.md

 ### Automatic Event Management

-- **Event Listeners**: Automatically created by the Event Manager
+- **Event Listeners:** Automatically created by the Event Manager
-- **No Manual Setup**: No need to manually subscribe or unregister events
+- **No Manual Setup:** No need to manually subscribe or unregister events
-- **Event Manager**: Handles routing and listener management
+- **Event Manager:** Handles routing and listener management
-- **System Integration**: Seamless connection with Unity's event system
+- **System Integration:** Seamless connection with Unity's event system

 ### Built-In Triggers